-H.4g Encourage energy efficient design features in new affordable housing units, in order to provide low utility costs for future residents.
+H.4f Encourage energy efficient design features in new affordable housing units to provide low utility costs for future residents.

-H.4h Expand opportunities for affordable housing by ensuring that manufactured housing and modular housing is allowed in residential all single family zones, and zones and is not regulated differently than the same as site-built housing.
+H.4g Expand opportunities for affordable housing by ensuring that manufactured housing and modular housing is allowed in residential zones and is regulated the same as site-built housing.

-H.4i Connect residents to programs that teach financial literacy and that offer homeownership counseling and resources, such as creating a webpage with a list of relevant resources.
+H.4h Connect residents to programs that teach financial literacy and offer homeownership counseling and resources, such as creating a webpage with a list of relevant resources.

-H.4j Consider the impacts of City regulations on housing cost and supply, and take steps to mitigate any negative impacts.
+H.4i Consider the impacts of City regulations on housing cost and supply and take steps to mitigate any negative impacts.

-H.4k Evaluate the potential use of the Washington State Multifamily Tax Exemption (MFTE) program to test out program options and their associated costs and benefits helping to support overall housing production and affordable housing targets.
+H.4j Evaluate the potential use of the Washington State Multifamily Tax Exemption (MFTE) program to test out program options and their associated costs and benefits helping to support overall housing production and affordable housing targets.

-H.4l Work with Pierce County, other Pierce County municipalities, and entities such as the South Sound Housing Affordability Partners to cooperatively maximize available local, state, and federal funding opportunities and private resources for the development of affordable housing.
+H.4k Work with Pierce County, other Pierce County municipalities, and entities such as the South Sound Housing Affordability Partners to cooperatively maximize available local, state, and federal funding opportunities and private resources for the development of affordable housing.
 Explore and identify opportunities to reduce land costs to build affordable housing.

-H.41 Ensure the Edgewood Municipal Code is consistent with Pierce County and State agencies, such as updating definitions for affordable housing and residential use related, different income levels, and workforce housing.
+H.4l Ensure the Edgewood Municipal Code is consistent with Pierce County and State agencies, such as updating definitions for affordable housing and residential use related, different income levels, and workforce housing.

-Goal H.5 Work with community partners to provide housing for special needs populations.
+Work with community partners to provide housing for special needs populations.

-H.5a Work with community and regional partners to understand the demand for special needs housing in Edgewood.

-H.5b Support organizations that provide special needs housing in Edgewood.

-H.5c Direct resources and work with partners to provide opportunities for the provision of accessible and assisted living housing, including group homes, assisted care facilities, nursing homes and other facilities.

-H.5d Develop a strategy or action plan to secure grants and loans by agencies, private developers, and nonprofit organizations that are tied to the provision of permanent supportive housing, emergency shelter beds, transitional housing, and other housing serving at-risk populations.

-H.5e Work with other jurisdictions and health and social service organizations to develop a coordinated, regional approach to address the impacts of displacement and people at risk of becoming homeless.
+- H.5a Work with community and regional partners to understand the demand for special needs housing in Edgewood. - H.5b Support organizations that provide special needs housing in Edgewood. - H.5c Direct resources and work with partners to provide opportunities for the provision of accessible and assisted living housing, including group homes, assisted care facilities, nursing homes and other facilities. - H.5d Develop a strategy or action plan to secure grants and loans by agencies, private developers, and nonprofit organizations that are tied to the provision of permanent supportive housing, emergency shelter beds, transitional housing, and other housing serving at-risk populations. - H.5e Work with other jurisdictions and health and social service organizations to develop a coordinated, regional approach to address the impacts of displacement and people at risk of becoming homeless.

-TRANSPORTATION
+6 Transportation